See how to add LED backlighting to any TV in just FIVE minutes!

 - Plug the adapter into the USB port on the back of the TV

-Easiest DIY project ever.
+Like I said, easiest DIY project ever.

 Our LED backlighting came as four long strips with sticky backs that each got adhered to the edges of the back of the TV.